Demolition/Alteration Review and Appeals

 Unless changed on appeal, the determination that the proposed work is "major," and/or the determination of the building's eligibility remain in effect for five years.

-Step 3: What Happens If My Property is Individually Eligible and the Work is Major?
+Step 3: What Happens If My Property Is Individually Eligible?

 If the CDNS Director and LPC Chair determine that the proposed alterations are major and that your property is individually eligible for Landmark recognition, then with approval from both the owner and the LPC Chair, the application may be forwarded to a Design Subcommittee of the Landmark Preservation Commission.
 Otherwise, the application proceeds to a public hearing of the LPC.